cnpryer/huak/README.md

 ```
 _"*" indicates first-pass of implementation is incomplete._

 Note that `huak activate` is currently unsupported on Windows.
-See the related [issue](https://github.com/cnpryer/huak/issues/302).
+See the related [issue](https://github.com/cnpryer/huak/issues/302) for more details.

 ## Documentation